 Red Lion is a somewhat small borough located in the state of Pennsylvania.
-With a population of 6,321 people and two constituent neighborhoods, Red Lion is the 216th largest community in Pennsylvania.
-Red Lion has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 6,330 people and two constituent neighborhoods, Red Lion is the 216th largest community in Pennsylvania.
+Much of the housing stock in Red Lion was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Red Lion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Red Lion isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Red Lion are a mix of both white- and blue-collar jobs.
 Overall, Red Lion is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Red Lion who work in office and administrative support (12.16%), sales jobs (10.95%), and food service (6.92%).
+There are especially a lot of people living in Red Lion who work in office and administrative support (19.57%), management occupations (9.72%), and sales jobs (8.63%).

-The per capita income in Red Lion in 2010 was $21,347, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $85,388 for a family of four.
+The per capita income in Red Lion in 2018 was $24,768, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $99,072 for a family of four.
 However, Red Lion contains both very wealthy and poor people as well.

 The most common language spoken in Red Lion is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Spanish.